lauhaide/wikigen/README.md

 ## Dataset

 Our dataset is compiled from the WikiBio dataset [(Lebret et al., 2016)](https://arxiv.org/abs/1603.07771).
 We use the entire abstracts and filter cases with too short/long abstracts and input property sets.
 The input property set is created from DBPedia.

-The extended data-set and the set of Articles' URLs that where included in our training, validation and test partitions can be downloaded from [here]().
+The extended data-set can be downloaded from [here]().
 The pre-processed dataset files to train and evaluate the models can be downloaded from [here]().

 ## Models
 The base code for the encoder-decoder generation models is from [(Wiseman et al, 2017)](https://arxiv.org/abs/1707.08052), based in turn on Torch7 OpenNMT.
 The base code for the Reinforcement Learning (RL) model is from [(Zhang and Lapata)](http://aclweb.org/anthology/D/D17/D17-1062.pdf).